How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 If everything works, hit CTRL-C to stop the script execution and skip the next paragraph.

-Note: You may want to use the testpir.py script later once more to fine-tune the sensitivity settings of the PIR sensor.
+Note: You may want to use the testpir.py script again later to fine-tune the PIR sensor’s sensitivity settings.

 If it doesn’t work at first..